shishirajm/UserLookup/README.md

 * Caching implementation is fundamental, and it caches the whole API response.
 Based on how things would grow, the caching can be tuned.
 * For Console display haven't spent much time.
 It might feel basic.
 * More validations can be added after the API records are read.
+* There is a scope for adding hundreds of unit tests.
+In the interest of time, its skipped.
+Added a few sample tests.